simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 ## Performance tuning your deployed model service

-Once you have profiling running locally, you are ready to get real world timings against your deployed game.
+Once you have profiling working locally, you are ready to run profiling against your deployed game.
+To get realistic profiling timings, you need to run profiling on a stand-alone server.
+The `simpl-modelservice`  provides the `aws_profiler.sh` command for running profiling on an AWS EC2 instance.

-TODO
+Once logged into your AWS instance, clone your game's model service repository, navigate to the repository directory, and install the requirements using pip.

+Before running profiling, you need to set several environment values.

+Export the `PYTHONPATH` for your model service repository.

+Also, export several settings from your deployed game's frontend and model service.

+* Export the `MODEL_SERVICE_WS` value defined in your deployed game's frontend.

+* Export the `SIMPL_GAMES_URL`, `SIMPL_GAMES_AUTH`, `ROOT_TOPIC`, and `GAME_PLUG` values defined in your deployed game's model service.
+If these settings are defined in a model service settings file, you may export that `DJANGO_SETTINGS_MODULE` value rather than the individual settings.

+Once you have created test runs in your deployed game, you run profiling against your deployed game using the `aws_profiler.sh` command rather than the `profiler.sh` command.

+If your game's performance is initially disappointing, make changes to improve its performance and pull the changes into your AWS instance's model service repository before re-running profiling.

 ## Summary

-Using `simpl-modelservice` profiling allows developers to gauge throughput of their game under load and identify bottle necks that need correction.
+Using `simpl-modelservice` profiling helps developers gauge performance of their game under load and identify bottle necks that need correction.
 Performance tuning your game before its first launch contributes to peace of mind.